E-maxi60/Colley-Cleaning-Services/README.md

 # Colley-Cleaning-Services
-Colley cleaning services is a cleaning service in umuahia, best know for spotless cleaning at your door step
+Colley cleaning services is a cleaning service in umuahia, best known for spotless cleaning at your door step